yaredwb/PMT/index.md

 \mathbf q = -\lambda \nabla T
 $$

 where $$ \lambda $$ is the effective thermal conductivity coefficient which is a function of the individual thermal conductivities of the constituents of the porous medium and their volume fractions.
-Fourier’s law has a similar form both at the microscopic and macroscopic levels, [@coussy2004poromechanics].
+Fourier’s law has a similar form both at the microscopic and macroscopic levels, Coussy (2004)[^13].

 # Constitutive Laws

-The balance equations presented in Section \[sec:conservationlaws\] are valid for any porous medium.
-To complete these balance equations for a specific material, a constitutive model needs to be introduced, [@de2011computational].
+The balance equations presented in [Conservation Laws](#conservation-laws) are valid for any porous medium.
+To complete these balance equations for a specific material, a constitutive model needs to be introduced, de Souza Neto et al. (2011)[^28].
 We first introduce the effective stress concept before discussing the constitutive equations required to complete the description.

 ## The Effective Stress Concept

 The effective stress concept is widely used in porous media applications, especially in soil mechanics.
-The historical development of this concept is documented in [@de1990development].
+The historical development of this concept is documented in de Boer and Ehlers (1990)[^29].
 The concept was already conceived and studied by scientists by the end of the 19th century.
-A significant development with a mathematical background came later in early 20th century from the significant contributions of Paul Fillunger and especially Karl von Terzaghi; see [@skempton1960terzaghi].
+A significant development with a mathematical background came later in early 20th century from the significant contributions of Paul Fillunger and especially Karl von Terzaghi; see Skempton (1960)[^30].

 The main idea behind effective stress in a porous medium is separating the stress that effectively causes solid deformation, hence the name, from all other stresses in the mixture.
 If we consider a porous medium composed of two phases, solid (s) and fluid (f), the total stress as the sum of the partial stresses is given according to  by